Mexican Shrimp Cocktail Recipe

 • Fill large bowl halfway with ice and water.
 Set aside.

 • Transfer shrimp to ice bath and let cool for 3 to 5 minutes.
-Once cool, cut each shrimp crosswise into about 1/2 pieces. (larger shrimp 3 pieces, smaller shrimp in half.)
+Once cool, pay dry and cut each shrimp into 2-3 bite size pieces per shrimp, depending on size.

-• Serve with lime wedges, chips and extra hot sauce on the side.
+• To serve, portion into individual cups, and optionally garnish with one cooked shrimp.
+Serve with a bowl of lime wedges, chips and extra hot sauce on the side.

 Share socially…